Death and Personal Representatives: Period of administration and ascertainment of residue: Personal representatives: residue: late date

-For the years 2008-09 there will be few cases in which it will be to the taxpayers’ advantage to argue that there has been an extended period of administration.
-This is because the rate of Capital Gains Tax payable by personal representatives is either the same as that paid by the legatees or higher.
-It cannot be lower.
-There may be a small advantage if the personal representatives have any unused annual exempt amount and the legatee doesn’t or the personal representatives may have unused losses that will be lost.
+There may be cases where it will be to the taxpayers’ advantage to argue that there has been an extended period of administration.
+For example, there may be a small advantage if the personal representatives have any unused annual exempt amount and the legatee doesn’t or the personal representatives may have unused losses that will be lost.

 Unless it is an exceptional case where there are good reasons for accepting that the period of administration must be extended beyond the date residue is ascertained, see CG30710, you should seek the full facts to enable you to determine when residue became ascertainable.
 You should then argue that the beneficial ownership of the assets vested in the legatees at that date.
 As stated in CG30700 the attitude of the Courts is to look for an interpretation that allows administration to be completed at an early date.